mathiasrw/rexreplace/README.md

 ### Limitations
 - RexReplace reads each file fully into memory, so working on your 4Gb log files will probably not be ideal.
-- For versions of Node prior to 0.12, please use [the legacy version of RexReplace called rreplace](https://www.npmjs.com/package/rreplace)
+- For versions of Node prior to 6, please use version 2.2.x.
+For versions of Node prior to 0.12, please use [the legacy version of RexReplace called rreplace](https://www.npmjs.com/package/rreplace)

 ### Quirks
 - Per default `€` is treated as an alias for `$` in the CLI input.
 The main reason is for you not to worry about how command line tools often have a special relationship with the `$` char.
 Your can escape your way out of this old love story, but it often pops up in unexpected ways.
 Use the `-€` flag if you need to search or replace the actual euro char.